 #11 You Grant Us Rights to Your Comment

-When you make a comment you retain the copyright but you automatically grant us world-wide rights to edit, publish and move that comment as we see fit.
+When you make a comment you retain the copyright but you automatically grant us world-wide rights to edit, publish and move that comment and any associated images as we see fit.

-And yes, that means that your comment may become part of a chapter of an Online Book that is available to members only.
+And, yes, that means that your comment may be available to members only.
 If that bothers you it may help to think of it this way:

 We are, in effect, running a nice club full of civilized people in a tough neighbourhood (the internet) by policing the door and making sure the roof doesn’t leak.
 And, like a club manager and doorman, we deserve to make a salary for doing that.

 So perhaps you who benefit from the “club” can recognize that the wisdom you share at AAC makes the site a more desirable “club” for new members, which, in turn, keeps the lights on.

 Only members may comment.
-Answering comments and questions is very time consuming and therefore it’s only fair that we focus our time on the people who support this site, our members.
+Answering comments and questions is very time consuming and therefore it’s only fair that we focus our time on the people who support this site.